 A Pap smear involves collecting cells from your cervix — the lower, narrow end of your uterus that’s at the top of your vagina.
-If the results of your Pap test come back positive, that means that your doctor found abnormal or unusual cells on your cervix.
+If the results of your Pap test come back positive, that means that your abnormal pap smear specialist found abnormal or unusual cells on your cervix.

 How Should I Prepare For a Pap Smear?

-- Let your doctor know if you’re menstruating because it may affect your results.
+- Let your abnormal pap smear specialist know if you’re menstruating because it may affect your results.
 He might ask you to reschedule.

 - Don’t douche, have sex or use birth control foams two to three days before your appointment.